 Surviving and Thriving in Stepfamily Relationships: What Works and What Doesn’t (coming in June 2013) by Patricia Papernow

-This list of book to make divorce less stressful, from HuffPost Women
+This list of books to make divorce less stressful, from HuffPost Women

 The Good Divorce: Keeping Your Family Together When Your Marriage Comes Apart, by Constance Ahrons, Constance (2009).